EpsilonSolutions/netscaler-command-reference/docs/network/vrid/vrid.md

 * PROGRESSIVE - If the status of all virtual servers is UP, EP = BP.
 If the status of all virtual servers is DOWN, EP = 0.
 Otherwise EP = BP (1 - K/N), where N is the total number of virtual servers associated with the VIP address and K is the number of virtual servers for which the status is DOWN.
 Default: NONE.
 Possible values: NONE, ONE, ALL, PROGRESSIVE
-Default value: TRACK_NONE
+Default value: NONE

 <b>ownerNode</b>
 Assign a cluster node as the owner of this VMAC address.
 If no owner is configured, owner node is displayed as ALL and one node is dynamically elected as the owner.
-Default value: VAL_NOT_SET
+Default value: -1
+Minimum value: 0
 Maximum value: 31

+<b>trackifNumPriority</b>
+Priority by which the Effective priority will be reduced if any of the tracked interfaces goes down.
+Default value: 0
+Minimum value: 1
+Maximum value: 255